-SA Together is a year-long residency program that offers support to local arts and culture groups, social and educational collectives, and non-for-profit collectives and organizations working in or based out of Scarborough.
-The program offers capacity-enhancing tools while building stronger connections between collectives through resource-sharing and by working together.
-Participants of SA Together get free access to Scarborough Arts’ space, marketing and public relations support, professional development workshops and educational resources, and access to funding that can go towards each of the participating group’s events or activities during the run of the program!
+SA Together was a year-long residency program that offered support to local arts and culture groups, social and educational collectives, and non-for-profit collectives and organizations working in or based out of Scarborough.
+The program offered capacity-enhancing tools while building stronger connections between collectives through resource-sharing and by working together.
+Participants of SA Together received free access to Scarborough Arts’ space, marketing and public relations support, professional development workshops and educational resources, and access to funding that went towards each of the participating group’s events or activities during the run of the program.

 MVDHOUSE offers music and film-making services to emerging artists in the Scarborough area completely free of charge.
 Their focus is on managing artists and organizing events.

 With the help of Scarborough Arts, MVDHOUSE gained the knowledge, skills, and support that they needed to help promote more artists throughout the city, and providing them with the resources that they need to grow.